Description

 When to use: The Department of Justice has established April 24, 2026, as the compliance deadline for the updated Title II regulations of the Americans with Disabilities Act.
 These regulations explicitly require that all digital content—including materials within learning management systems and behind password-protected areas—must meet accessibility standards.
 This federal mandate ensures that:

-- All course materials in Canvas, Blackboard, and other LMS (Learning Management System) platforms are accessible to students with disabilities
+- All course materials in Canvas, and other LMS (Learning Management System) platforms are accessible to students with disabilities

 - Internal resources for faculty and staff meet the same high standards as public-facing content